Unidirectional superconductivity and superconducting diode effect induced by dissipation

-\textit{Discussion.} --- Our results are straightforwardly generalized to arbitrary bilayer GL model~\cite{Supplemental}.
-In particular, the steady state $\hat{\psi}_{\rm ss}(q)$ remains to be the eigenstate of $\hat{\alpha}_{\rm eff}(q)$ even when a nontrivial quartic term is assumed, neglecting $O(|\epsilon|)$ corrections.
-Thus, Eq.~\eqref{eq:jss} and its subsequent discussion remain valid by reinterpreting $\epsilon({\mathcal{E}})$, $\xi_0^2$, $\beta_0$, and $q_{\mathcal{E}}$ as those evaluated by the GL model under consideration, ensuring USC as long as the conversion efficiency $\mathcal{C}$ is finite.
+\textit{Discussion.} --- Our results are straightforwardly generalized to arbitrary bilayer GL models~\cite{Supplemental}. {In particular, the steady state is approximated by the eigenstate of $\hat{\alpha}_{\rm eff}(q)$ even with nontrivial GL quartic terms.} Thus, Eq.~\eqref{eq:jss} and its subsequent discussion remain valid by reinterpreting $\bar{\epsilon}({\mathcal{E}})$, $\xi_0^2$, $\beta_0$, and $q_{\mathcal{E}}$ as those evaluated by the GL model under consideration, ensuring USC as long as the conversion efficiency $\mathcal{C}$ is finite.